Health & Social Care (Social Care Route)

-Applicants should have one Higher in addition to an appropriate SCQF level 5 course or three National 5 (grade B or above), Intermediate 2 or Standard Grade Credit level qualifications.
+Applicants should have one Higher at Grade C or above, in addition to three National 5 , Intermediate 2 (Grade B or above) or Standard Grade Credit level qualifications (including English).
 A genuine interest in working with people and good communication skills are essential.

 English language requirements

 If English is not your first language, please view the specific English language requirements for this course.